Ensemble Aaru

 Saturday 5 April

-Ensemble Aaru is a reed quintet (oboe, bassoon, clarinet, bass clarinet and saxophone), with truly international experience formed in 2023.
-Made up of principal players from the Auckland Philharmonia and some of Aotearoa’s leading freelance players, they have performed as featured artists at the Hamilton Arts Festival and commissioned new works, to great acclaim.
+Ensemble Aaru is a new reed quintet with truly international experience made up of principal players from the Auckland Philharmonia and some of Aotearoa’s leading freelance players.
+Their repertoire includes both orchestral and contemporary music rerecreated through the many different tones and colours of their instruments.

 Programme - Winds to the Fore